wg-osr/walkerga.github.io/class/fi_ghoul.md

 ## The Hunger III

-- When you are **rational**, you can use humanoid bones and limbs as if they were skilled assistants and quality tools from your old medieval career.
+- When you are **rational**, you can use humanoid cadavers and chopped limbs as if they were skilled assistants and quality tools from your old medieval career.
 A mass grave counts as a well supplied workshop.
 The result of your work is always functionnal, but repulsive and grotesque.
 - When you are **on the edge**, you always hit a creature who hasn't seen you and they always fail their first save against you.
-- When you are **feral**, creatures hit with your claws must save or become [poisoned](/2020/11/10/extra-rules/#conditions).
+- When you are **feral**, creatures hit with your claws must save or become [poisoned](/2020/11/10/extra-rules/#conditions) for 10 minutez.
 - When you are **catatonic**, you cannot die.

 ## Regeneration

 You can recover 1D6 HP on your turn.
-If you do, you need to eat one extra ration this day.
+Each time you do, you need to eat one extra ration this day.